-- 5.9 The 2019-20 revenue budget was set within the context of the Council's Medium Term Financial Strategy (MTFS).
+5.9 The 2020-21 revenue budget was set within the context of the Council's Medium Term Financial Strategy (MTFS).
 The MTFS provided the funding framework within which the Council sort to achieve the priorities set out in the Corporate Strategy and highlighted the key financial risks facing the Council.
-The MTFS, published alongside the Council's 2019-20 budget, showed that, in order for the Council to remain financially sustainable and continue to meet its statutory obligation to deliver a balanced budget, it would need to address a residual funding gap of £1.385m over the life of the current MTFS ending in 2021-22. - 5.10 The Council updated its MTFS during 2019-20 to reflect its key priorities and achieve financial sustainability.
-The MTFS was also be updated to reflect changes to forecasted funding.
-At the time considerable uncertainty existed over the funding of local government beyond 2019-20.
-The Governments Fair Funding Review, reset of business rates baselines and changes to the business rates retention system all have critical implications for the distribution of funding across local government.
-At the same time, the results of Spending Review 2019 affected the total level of funding available to the local government sector from April 2020.
+The MTFS, published alongside the Council's 2020-21 budget, showed that, for the Council to remain financially sustainable and continue to meet its statutory obligation to deliver a balanced budget, it needed to address a funding gap of £1.601m in 2020-21.

-2019-20 Revenue Budget
+2020-21 Revenue Budget

-- 5.11 Revenue income and expenditure covers spending and income associated with the day to day running of services.
-Revenue expenditure is met from the following sources: - Fees and charges - Government grants including unringfenced grants e.g. Revenue Support Grant - · Council Tax and Business Rates, and - Reserves General Fund Balances and Earmarked Reserves. - 5.12 The Council's net revenue budget was set at £8,571k and was funded as follows:
+- 5.10 Revenue income and expenditure covers spending and income associated with the day to day running of services.
+Revenue expenditure is met from the following sources: - Fees and charges - Government grants including unringfenced grants e.g. Revenue Support Grant - Council Tax and Business Rates, and - Reserves General Fund Balances and Earmarked Reserves. - 5.11 The Council's original net revenue budget was set at £8,006k and the revised budget was £9,789k, details of funding as follows:

-Sources of Finance £'000
+Sources of Finance Original £'000 Revised £'000

-Revenue Support Grant 39
+Revenue Support Grant 40 40

-Business Rates 2,589
+Business Rates 3,204 3,204

-Business Rates Pooling 200
+Business Rates Pooling 200 200

-Other Grants 447
+Other Grants 48 48

-New Homes Bonus Grant 125
+New Homes Bonus Grant 98 98

+COVID19-Emergency Support Grant 0 1,275

+Income Compensation for lost fees & charges 0 333

+COVID-Other grants to Support Services 0 175

-PFI Grant 837
+PFI Grant 0 0

-Council Tax 4,234
+Council Tax 4,382 4,382

-Council Tax: Collection Fund Surplus 100
+Council Tax: Collection Fund Surplus 34 34

-8,571
+8,006 9,789